 Another simplest method to stay steer of confusing error messages is to force shut down the mobile.
 Hence, force turns off the mobile and then turn it on after some time-lapse.

 Remove and re-insert the SIM

-SIM and the network might be one of the reasons for Not registered on Network Android error.
+SIM and the network might be one of the reasons for the Not registered on Network Android error.
 To fix this, switch off the phone.
 Wait for 2-3 minutes.
 Remove the SIM card and the battery.
 Refresh the phone and the SIM slot by pressing the Power and the Home button multiple times.
 Now, reinsert the SIM and the battery.
 This should help.

 Changing the network manually